 Overview of Azure Cloud Shell

-Azure Cloud Shell is an interactive, authenticated, browser-accessible shell for managing Azure resources.
+Azure Cloud Shell is an interactive, authenticated, browser-accessible terminal for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.

 Multiple access points